ANZSHM History

 | 1960s | An ‘Associate’ membership category, capped at 10 per cent of the total membership of the Medical History Section, enabled people without medical qualifications to join. |

-| 1962 | The Australian Medical Association (AMA) replaced the BMA and the Medical History Section continued within the AMA’s Victorian Branch. |
+| 1962 | The Australian Medical Association (AMA) replaced the BMA and the Medical History Section continued within the AMA’s Victorian Branch.
+It was renamed the Medical History Society, AMA (Victoria) in 1982. |

 | 1980 Feb | 1st National Symposium on the History of Medicine and Health in Australia, Sydney Selected papers were published under the title Australia’s Quest for Colonial Health.
 Dr Frank Forster (MHS AMA Vic President 1980-1982) felt that a national organisation of medical history was warranted. |